volts and amps does a typical zapper output?

 use at least two layers of paper towel.

-latest research, the zapper stimulates the bloodstream and
+research, the zapper stimulates the bloodstream and

 immune system in a subtle way, enabling your own body to "take